bizz84/SwiftyStoreKit/README.md

 ## Known issues

+#### Verify subscription

+After a subscription has expired, the user can change the system date to the date prior expiration.
+This is a bug that needs to be fixed. [#68](https://github.com/bizz84/SwiftyStoreKit/issues/68)

 #### Requests lifecycle

 While SwiftyStoreKit tries handle concurrent purchase or restore purchases requests, it is not guaranteed that this will always work flawlessly.